-- Continual monitoring of progress through on-going (formative) assessment i.e. use of Insight Tracker Online for Reading, Writing and Mathematics.
-Pupil data is recorded as judgments against age related expectations (ARE) within National Curriculum requirements, and updated in whole school tracking in December, March and June (each long Term); this enables appropriate support to be put in place quickly e.g. extra reading or Mathematics support may be needed for pupils not making adequate progress, or a different approach/Programme may be required to support a child who has difficulty learning to read.
+- Continual monitoring of progress through on-going (formative) assessment i.e. use of Target Tracker Online for Reading, Writing and Mathematics takes place.
+On-going pupil data is recorded as judgments against age related expectations (ARE) within National Curriculum requirements and these are discussed with the head teacher/SENCO every 6 weeks. summative assessments are made in December, March and June (each long Term); this approach enables appropriate support to be put in place quickly e.g. extra reading or Mathematics support may be needed for pupils not making adequate progress, or a different approach/Programme may be required to support a child who has difficulty learning to read.

 Children with SEN in KS1 (Y1 and 2)who may be working below test level may be assessed against EYFS Outcomes and/or by using ‘P’ levels – a more sensitive tool which shows their level in more detail, showing smaller but significant steps of progress.

 Children in Early Years Foundation Stage (EYFS) will be judged against the Early Years Outcomes.
-Progress will be monitored from baseline data using Early Excellence Baseline (Eexba) each half Term (i.e. at five points during the year) The SENCO liaises with the Head Teacher and teaching staff to track and monitor progress and make any adjustments to the interventions for pupils with SEND.
+Progress will be monitored from baseline data using CEM Baseline and teacher observations through Early Excellence each half Term (i.e. at 6 points during the year) The SENCO liaises with the Head Teacher and teaching staff to track and monitor progress and make any adjustments to the interventions for pupils with SEND.

 - Termly progress meetings are held with class teachers and the Head Teacher to analyse and discuss pupil progress in relation to targets set.